The Pickwick Papers MCQs

 C. Hocussed their brandy-and-water.

-To “hocus” the voters meant to drug their drinks, a typical example of the crude and often physical methods used to manipulate voting outcomes in the satirized elections.
+To “hocus” the voters meant to drug their drinks, a typical example of crude electoral manipulation.

 A. Mr. Perker